-2021 Responsibility 18.
-Urban Agriculture: Staff; Urban Food Table a.
+90.0400 00.0000 00.0000 00.0000 14.
+Consider adopting the World Health Organization Social Determinates of Health and United Nations Declaration on the Rights of the Child Council 15.
+Urban Agriculture: a.
+Explore opportunities for increasing food production on private land b.
+Support food infrastructure including farmers markets, and storage and distribution c.
+Soil test and consider shade implications of City-owned land and potential land acquisition Staff; Urban Food Table 2021 Responsibility 16.
+Create an LGBTQi2S Task Force to create an LGBTQ2iS Strategy LGBTQi2S Task Force led by Councillors Alto and Potts; Staff 17.
+Urban Agriculture: a.
 Working with specialists in the field, explore agriculture water rates for food production in the city on land that is used principally for food production b.
 Advocate to BC Assessment for farm classification for lands being used principally to grow food and consider lowering the tax rates for urban farms (once designated by BC Assessment) c.
 Support neighbourhood food/meal programs d.
-Work with non-profits to bring back the Sharing Backyards Program 201 19-2022 19.
-Develop a plan including site selection, funding strategy and partnerships to develop a new Central Library Staff 20.
-Crystal Pool and Wellness Centre Replacement Staff
+Work with non-profits to bring back the Sharing Backyards Program Staff; Urban Food Table 2019 )-2022 18.
+Develop a plan including site selection, funding strategy and partnerships to develop a new Central Library Staff 19.
+Crystal Pool and Wellness Centre Replacement Staff Ong oing Responsibility 20.
+Pilot community BBQ stations in parks and neighbourhood public spaces Staff; Neighbourhood Associations 21.
+Identify and remove barriers to make Victoria accessible and apply a barrier-free lens to all decisions we make to ensure we're not creating new barriers Staff; Council

-Ong going Responsibility 21.
-Identify and remove barriers to make Victoria accessible and apply a barrier-free lens to all decisions we make to ensure we're not creating new barriers Staff; Council 22.
-Look for opportunities and partnerships for deer management Staff 23.
-Ensure ethno-cultural diversity in municipal festival, arts and cultural funding supports Council 24.
-Advocate for preserving and strengthening the Agricultural Land Reserve Council 25.
-Look for opportunities to increase food production on public land including increasing community gardens in all neighbourhoods in the city, and building urban food systems into our parks operations Staff; Urban Food Table 26.
-Look for opportunities to create accessible shoreline access Staff 27.
-Mental Health and Addictions Advocacy: Council a.
+3. Ensure ethno-cultural diversity in municipal festival, arts and cultural funding ts Council 4.
+Advoca ate for preserving and strengthening the Agricultural Land Reserve Council .5. increas or opportunities to increase food production on public land including sing community gardens in all neighbourhoods in the city, and building food systems into our parks operations Staff; Urban Food Table 6.
+Look fo or opportunities to create accessible shoreline access Staff 7.
+Health and Addictions Advocacy: Council a.
 Advocate for better prevention and more support for those aging out of foster care - there were 156 unhoused youth in the 2018 Point-in-Time Count b.
-Advocate for more funds for mental health and more publicly-funded recovery options and de-stigmatization of mental health and addictions c Advocate for and facilitate planning and delivery of additional harm reduction services in the city and region, including a safe inhalation site d.
+Advocate for more funds for mental health and more publicly-funded recovery options and de-stigmatization of mental health and addictions C. Advocate for and facilitate planning and delivery of additional harm reduction services in the city and region, including a safe inhalation site d.
 Advocate for the BC government to provide currently illicit drugs/safer substances to reduce harm from addictions e.
 Advocate for and work with agencies and other governments and professional bodies to facilitate increased harm reduction training f.
 Advocate to the Province and/or the CRD and Capital Regional Hospital District to measure homelessness, acute addiction, mental health and to identify service gaps and better coordinate between existing service providers, and create better funding opportunities